But, this is not the first serious epidemic that I survived.

 In other words, I was listening to my lungs, to hear if and when they would start collapsing because of the virus.
 Can any of us really imagine a moment when suddenly you can no longer breath properly and when you start suffocating?
 Well, that’s basically what happens to people that require hospital care, on ventilators, in intensive care units.

-WHEN YOU CAN’T TRUST THE NATIONAL HEALTH SYSTEM TO HELP YOU
+WHEN YOU CAN’T RELY ON NATIONAL HEALTH SYSTEM TO HELP YOU

 Additionally, I knew that the NHS had not been properly prepared.
 Back in February, the Tory regime that currently runs the UK propagated the “herd immunity” concept.
 Basically, their objective was for as many people as possible to get infected within a short period of time, while they completely disregarded the fact that many people would end up severely ill and in need of a very limited hospital care.